mmuller88/autobrancherdaily/README.md

 My main motivation to tweak Matthew's Autobrancher was that I it is inconvenient to subscribe to the CDK Catalog for triggering new PRs.
 That way I simply check the aws cdk github page.

+As well I don't intend to use the Autobrancher Daily for upating the CDK version for real.
+I only want to see if newer versions are still compatible.
+The developer using the client repo is responsible for setting the peer dependencies!

 # Using this App

 ## Prepare the client CDK Repo